Tuesday, June 29, 2010

 Greece had the best and cheapest stuff of all.
 We bought jewelry for our moms, dresses for our sisters and some ornate vases that were intricately carved and must have weighed about 5 pounds each.
 Into the packs the stuff went.
 I wanted a shoulder bag and found an endless variety in the tourist shops.
 I bought a yellow one with a Greek design across the middle and a white rope cord.
 I saw a lot of guys with shoulder bags.
 I thought I looked hip with it slung over my shoulder.
 Paul later told me I looked “twinkie”.
 We each bought puzzle rings that required a fair amount of practice to put back together after they fell apart with regular frequency.

 From Greece we took the Orient Express up along the coast of Yugoslavia.
 We stayed at a youth hostel in Belgrade.
 There were pictures of Tito everywhere we went.
 We had no idea who the guy was but agreed he was very popular.
 The people in Yugoslavia, still under Communist rule at the time, were extremely nice and very curious about anything to do with the western world.
 At the hostel however, we thought we had been treated poorly, I don’t remember what the issue was, but we felt justified stealing a couple wool blankets they had supplied us for the night.
-In the early morning we slipped out with our stolen blankets cleverly concealed.
+In the early morning, we slipped out with our stolen blankets cleverly concealed.
 Once clear of the place, we readjusted our loads draping the blankets over the top of our packs like saddle blankets on a cowboy’s horse.

 We wanted to go up into the mountains of Austria and felt we needed hiking boots.
 The pair I bought was big, made of hard leather and very heavy.
 Paul envied my sturdy rock climbing boots, but actually his lighter boots were the smarter purchase.
-We went on a few hikes in the mountains of Austria and Switzerland then had to carry the boots around with us everywhere else.
+We went on a few hikes in the mountains of Austria and Switzerland, but then had to carry the boots around with us everywhere else.
 We tied the laces together, readjusted the blankets and slung the boots over the top.

 The purchase we were most looking forward to was Swiss watches.
 First, we went to a Rolex distributor.
 For about $300 we could have bought gold watches that would sell for thousands of dollars today, but we decided to go for the less expensive Bulovas.
 They had just come out with the tuning fork design that kept perfect time and ran off a battery.
 I opted for a slightly less expensive self-winding watch with an attractive blue face.
-Paul bought the more high tech battery powered watch, a present for his dad.
+Paul bought the more high-tech battery powered watch, a present for his dad.
 He was so worried about customs, that he smeared chocolate all over it on the airplane and wore it concealed on one wrist, while his own watch was on the other.

 After returning home Paul took the watch to the local jeweler to find out the real value of this most cherished purchase bought from an authentic Swiss dealer.
 The jeweler carefully looked at it and then motioned for Paul to come over and look in one of his display cases.
 There it was, the exact same watch and for less money.
-My self-winding watch never kept time very well and then petered out all together.
+My self-winding watch never kept time very well and then petered out all-together.
 I still have it in one of my desk drawers along with the broken puzzle ring and some broken Greek jewelry my mom dutifully wore several times just to be appreciative.
 She was that kind of mom.
 The Greek dress was too small for my sister and quickly got discarded.
 My blanket was eaten by moths, amazingly Paul still has his, but our boots got moldy and had to be thrown out.
 The guitar is long gone and of course the Adidas have been replaced numerous times by Tigers which predated Nikes, Pumas, Reeboks and Sauconys.

 Both Paul and I consider that summer trip one of the highlights of our lives.
 I’m relatively sure that by the time the summer was over, we could have confidently signed on with a Himalayan expedition as sherpas.
 Man those packs were heavy!